How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-The pink granulated powder forms a pink-red cherry flavoured suspension when reconstituted with water as directed in the labeling.
-After reconstitution, the 300 mg (15 mL) size contains a 100 mg per 5 mL suspension, and the 600 mg (15 mL) and 900 mg (22.5 mL) contain a 200 mg per 5 mL suspension.
+The pink granulated powder forms a pink-red, cherry-flavoured suspension when reconstituted with water as directed in the labeling.
+After reconstitution, the 600 mg (15 mL) and 900 mg (22.5 mL) contain a 200 mg per 5 mL suspension.
 Nonmedicinal ingredients: artificial cherry flavour, carboxyvinyl polymer, colloidal silicon dioxide, FD&C Red No. 40, polyethylene glycol, sodium chloride, sodium citrate dihydrate, sodium lauryl sulfate, and sugar.